 The information which must be included in the complaint or claim submitted to the CSD is as follows (otherwise, the complaint or claim will not be processed):

-(a) Name and surname (or company name) and address of the customer and, where appropriate, of the person representing them; the accreditation of said representation; Spanish ID card, passport or foreigners' ID card; or details of the corresponding public register;
+(a) Name and surname (or company name) and address of the customer and, where appropriate, of the person representing them; the accreditation of said representation; Spanish ID card photocopy, passport or foreigners' ID card;

 (b) Reason for the complaint or claim, clearly specifying for which issues a ruling is requested;